wfjm/s370-perf/narr/hostinfo_rasp3b.md

 | cpu max clock    | 1200.0 MHz |
 | bogomips         | 76.80 |

-**Note**: `lscpu` wrongly reports that the CPU is a `ARMv7 (v7l)`, purportedly because so far the OS run in 32 bit mode, not yet exploiting the 64 bit Cortex-A53 core.
+**Note**: `lscpu` wrongly reports some CPU parameters, supposedly because so far the OS run in 32 bit mode, not yet exploiting the 64 bit Cortex-A53 core
+- Model: `ARMv7 (v7l)` instead of `ARMv8`
+- Hardware: `BCM2835` instead of what is written in the ASIC: `BCM2837`

 ### OS Info